 Other Options for Rolls Royce Phantom 3 Tyres

 Rolls Royce Phantom 3 History

-The Rolls Royce Phantom three is powered by an aluminium-alloy V12 engine of 7.32 litres, having a bore of 3.25 inches and a stroke of 4.5 inches.
-It is a pushrod engine with overhead valves operated by a single camshaft in the valley between the cylinder banks.
-Early cars had hydraulic tappets or, rather, a unique system of eccentric bushings in each individual rocker that was actuated by a small hydraulic piston; the eccentric bushing ensuring zero valve-lash at the rocker/valve interface.
-This system was changed to solid adjustable tappets in 1938.
-The Rolls Royce Phantom III is unusual for its twin ignition systems, with two distributors, two coils and 24 spark plugs.
-Fuel is provided by a twin SU electric pump.
-Wire wheels are fitted as standard, but many cars carry Ace wheel discs.
+The Rolls-Royce Phantom III was the company's final major pre-war Luxury car.
+The Phantom 3 is powered by a 7.32-litre aluminum-alloy V12 engine with a bore of 3.25 inches and a stroke of 4.5 inches.
+It is a pushrod engine with overhead valves that are controlled by a single camshaft located in the valley between the cylinder banks.
+Early automobiles used hydraulic tappets, or a unique system of eccentric bushings in each individual rocker that was operated by a little hydraulic piston; the eccentric bushing ensured zero valve-lash at the rocker/valve contact.

 In 1938, this mechanism was upgraded to solid adjustable tappets.
 The Rolls Royce Phantom III is unique in that it has two distributors, two coils, and 24 spark plugs.
 A twin SU electric pump provides fuel.
 Although wire wheels are typical, many automobiles also use Ace wheel discs.
 The automobile has on-board jacking and a one-shot chassis lubrication system, which is controlled by a lever within the driver's cabin.
 A coil spring-based independent front suspension system is supplemented by a carryover semi-elliptical spring unit in the back.